 Wrong way crashes have become an increasing problem in the Tampa Bay area.
-Wrong way drivers have caused fatal accidents on I-4, I-75, I-275, and on the Selmon Expressway.
-While wrong way accidents are typically rare, wrong way crashes contributed to over 100 fatalities in Florida last year.
+Wrong-way drivers have caused fatal accidents on I-4, I-75, I-275, and on the Selmon Expressway.
+While wrong-way accidents are typically rare, they contributed to over 100 fatalities in Florida last year.

 - Stay alert and put away distractions.
 Focus on the road and keep your eyes open for potential oncoming headlights.

-- If you notice a wrong way driver the Tampa Bay or surrounding area, the FHP asks that you call *FHP (*347) to alert them of the location of the impaired driver.
+- If you notice a wrong-way driver the Tampa Bay or the surrounding area, the FHP asks that you call *FHP (*347) to alert them of the location of the impaired driver.

 The Florida Department of Transportation has implemented beacons on many highways to notify drivers and authorities when a wrong-way driver drives up an exit ramp.
 The beacons will flash to try to catch the driver’s attention and will notify traffic management to change message boards to warn other drivers as well as taking a photo of the car to record the make and model of the vehicle.